Leader of feces-eating cult arrested after 11 lifeless bodies discovered during raid

 กูหลุดขำกับคำพูดนี้มาก ยายแกคิดได้ไง5555555555555555#พระบิดา pic.twitter.com/rNOaZJBLxq

-One twitter user pointed out that the one who uncovered this cult was Mor Pla, a celeb volunteer who has helped uncover suspicious religious circumstances, moderately than native authorities.
+One twitter person identified that the one who uncovered this cult was Mor Pla, a celeb volunteer who has helped uncover suspicious non secular instances, rather than native authorities.

-“It was supposed to be the police that raided this cult in the first place, isn’t it?,” one Twitter consumer questioned.
+“It was presupposed to be the police that raided this cult in the first place, isn’t it?,” one Twitter person questioned.

 ที่งงคือทำไมถึงต้องเป็นหมอปลาที่เป็นคนประสานหรือนำสังคมไปเจอเรื่องอะไรแบบนี้ ทั้งที่คนที่ควรจะเป็นบุกไปจับ ไปเจอ หรือเปิดเผยมันควรเป็น ตร. หรือ จนท. ของรัฐ ไม่ใช่หรอ ทำไมถึงปล่อยให้มีเรื่องขนาดนี้เกิดขึ้น สุดจริงบ้านนี้เมืองนี้ #พระบิดา

-Several tweets describe what occurred as a failure of Thailand’s education system, notably in the area of hygiene.
-“I can’t bear the thought of greater than half of the nation being like this,” another Twitter consumer wrote.
+— โซ้ยโด้ย (@nubbank_) May 8, 2022A number of tweets describe what occurred as a failure of Thailand’s training system, notably in the space of hygiene.
+“I can’t bear the considered greater than half of the nation being like this,” another Twitter consumer wrote.

-Thai Enquirer tried to reach local police in Chaiyaphum for remark, however they did not reply by the time of publishing.
+Thai Enquirer tried to succeed in native police in Chaiyaphum for comment, but they didn't respond by the point of publishing.

 Authorities are nonetheless looking out the group’s compound for other suspicious material.
-This is an ongoing story and we can have extra particulars in the coming days.
+That is an ongoing story and we could have extra details within the coming days.

 Quelle: www.thaienquirer.com